playit-cloud/support-docs/content/how-to-setup-a-mc-server.md

 tags = ["minecraft", "guide"]
 +++

-When making a Minecraft server there's lots of options.
+When making a Minecraft server there are a lot of options.
 This guides currently covers setting up a Survival Multiplayer Server without mods.
 We'll be releasing more guides in the future on how to start a server with mods.

 ## Create a Vanilla Survival Multiplayer Server (MSP)
 Follow these steps and you should have a public Minecraft Java server up in no time.